Residual-stress,

 Destructive Techniques.

-If a part or specimen containing a given Residual-stress configuration can be sectioned, previous residual stresses are calculated from the measurements of the strain obtained as the locked-in stresses are released by cutting.
+That is done from the measurements of the strain (deformation) obtained as the locked-in stresses are released by cutting.

 One popular method involves drilling a hole in a selected region, monitored by a set of three strain gages arranged at 120 degrees from each other, or by other techniques involving interferometry or holography.